Call us

 Given below are some of the specifics that need to be mentioned in our power of compounding calculator.

-This is the total amount of money that you want to invest.
-You can choose any amount here and decide the frequency of the investment.
+This is the total amount of funds that you want to invest.
+You can choose any amount and decide the frequency of the investment.
 For instance, you may want to invest Rs 1000 each month.

 Next, you get to choose how many years you would like to continue this investment.
-This enables you to decide the number of years during which you can invest your money and allow it to grow.
+This enables you to decide the number of years during which you can invest your funds and allow them to grow.

 Pick an assumed or estimated rate of interest that can help you understand at what rate your investment will grow.
-It is not necessary that the rate of interest is the same as the one you select, but it should be a realistic figure.
+The rate of interest doesn't need to be the same as the one you select, but it should be a realistic figure.

+Let us understand the working of the Tata AIA Compound Interest Calculator with an example.
 Suppose you want to invest ₹10,000 on a yearly basis for 5 years, with the assumed rate of interest at 7% and want to continue with the investment for 10 years, then fill in these details on the online calculator and click on Calculate.
-You will then be able to see the total corpus generated on your investment which is nothing but the estimated returns on your investment.
+You will then be able to see the total corpus generated on your investment, which is the estimated return on your investment.

-When you invest a certain amount and earn interest on the interest of the investment, it is known as compounding.
-Simply put, the profits earned from your investment are reinvested in the same investment.
-Hence, compounding enables you to earn interest on the main investment and also on the interest earned on that investment.
+When you invest a certain amount and start earning interest not only on the principal but also on the accumulated interest, it is known as compounding.
+Simply put, the potential gains earned from your investment are reinvested in the same investment.

-This is how the power of compounding can aid in the growth of your investment returns over the investment horizon, especially if it is long-term.
-Therefore, it is essential that the investment you make should be frequent and steady so that your savings and investments can grow over a given time period.
-This ensures you can achieve your financial goals with less effort while making your money work harder.
+This is how the power of compounding can aid in the growth of your investment over the investment horizon, especially if it is long-term.
+Therefore, it is essential that the investment you make should be frequent and steady so that your investments can grow over a given time period.
+This ensures you can achieve your financial goals with less effort while making your capital work harder.

-Calculating compound interest can appear to be a cumbersome process for many investors since many of them are not well-versed with the complexities of mathematics.
-However, calculating compound interest has been simplified using a compound interest calculator.
+Calculating compound interest can appear to be a difficult process for many investors.
+However, these calculations can be simplified by using a compound interest calculator.
 You can head to the Tata AIA Life Insurance official website to use our Compound Interest Calculator and compute the expected returns on your investment.

 Investing and saving is a habit that requires a certain level of discipline.
-To ensure that you are able to channel your investments systematically and have the power of compounding to grow your investment, here are some key rules to follow:
+To help you invest in a disciplined way and benefit from the power of compounding, here are some important rules to follow:

 Start Early